Working with Your Navigator

 When you're ready to declare your major or minor, work with the academic representative from your department to complete the major declaration form.
 Declaring your major will connect you with an assigned major advisor and help you learn more about departmental resources and offerings.
 You must declare your major before registering for your fifth semester of coursework.

 Each semester, all undergraduate students have an advising hold placed on their SIS account before enrollment for the next term.
 You will need to meet with your academic advisor (listed in SIS) to discuss your schedule for the upcoming semester and have your advising hold removed.
-Your navigator cannot release registration advising holds.
+Your four-year advisor cannot release registration advising holds.